 - How to Introduce Your Dog to the New Wheelchair

 Why Do We Need Wheelchairs for Dogs?

 There are many reasons why dogs may need wheelchairs.
-Even the most well trained and seemingly healthy of pups can suffer injury or succumb to disease or age related problems that affect their mobility.
+Even the most well-trained and seemingly healthy pups can suffer injury or succumb to disease or age-related problems that affect mobility.

 With a dog wheelchair, your dog can continue to enjoy life even when the odds are stacked against him.
-Dog wheelchairs can give your dog a new lease of life, making sure he gets the exercise he needs and the fun and mental stimulation he craves despite his handicap.
+Dog wheelchairs can give your dog a new lease of life, ensuring he gets the exercise he needs and the fun and mental stimulation he craves despite his handicap.

 Here are some of the conditions that may necessitate your dog having a wheelchair – both in the short and long term…

 - Hip dysplasia